ChaosNyaruko/ondict/README.md

 # TODO
-- [x] parsing
+- [x] basic parsing
 - [x] do HTTP req instead of parsing a static html file
 - [x] integrated with (n)vim
-- [ ] hyphen-connected for phrases, and "space separated" queries.
+- [x] hyphen-connected for phrases, and "space separated" queries.
 - [x] take input from stdin
 - [x] work as a server (to cache something)
-- [ ] cache and save/restore stuff, in pure text, for reviewing, i.e. simple ANKI?
+- [x] cache and save/restore stuff, in pure text
+- [ ] for reviewing, e.g. simple ANKI?
 - [ ] more information such as collocations/corpus/...
 - [ ] format: indents and colors(go get github.com/fatih/color go get github.com/mattn/go-colorable)
 - [ ] a simple TUI using https://github.com/charmbracelet/bubbletea ?